 Consumer Profile: Defining the Ideal Customer

-A consumer profile is a way of describing a consumer categorically so that they can be grouped for marketing and advertising purposes.
+Profiles describe consumers categorically so they can be grouped for marketing and advertising purposes.
 By target advertising to a specific market segment, companies and marketers can find more success in selling a particular product and increase profits.
-As a short-hand way of talking about consumers, market segments are often represented by consumer profiles.
+As a shorthand way of talking about consumers, market segments often are represented by consumer profiles.